mrw1986/fftcg_companion/cline_docs/currentTask.md

    - Verify that the space between the Collection Stats card and card images is reduced
    - Test that the overall layout is compact and efficient

+## Current Objective 4 (Completed)

+Fix authentication issues and improve the user experience with Google Sign-In and email verification

+## Authentication Improvements Context

+The app had issues with Google Sign-In on emulators and needed improvements to the email verification process.
+We implemented the following enhancements:

+1. Enhanced Google Sign-In error handling with detailed logging
+2. Added emulator detection to provide specific warnings when running on emulators
+3. Improved the GoogleSignInButton widget to show loading state and handle errors
+4. Added email verification tracking with isVerified field in UserModel
+5. Enhanced SnackBar notifications to be interactive with OK buttons
+6. Improved error messages for authentication operations
+7. Added better logging throughout the authentication process

+## Authentication Improvements Implementation Plan

+### 1. Enhance Google Sign-In Error Handling

+Location: lib/core/services/auth_service.dart

+- Added detailed logging throughout the authentication flow
+- Implemented emulator detection to provide specific warnings
+- Added more specific error messages for different failure scenarios
+- Improved error handling in both linking and sign-in processes

+### 2. Redesign Google Sign-In Button

+Location: lib/shared/widgets/google_sign_in_button.dart

+- Converted to a stateful widget that shows loading state during authentication
+- Added visual feedback during the sign-in process
+- Implemented proper error handling with detailed error messages
+- Made the button more robust with async/await pattern

+### 3. Enhance User Feedback

+Location: Multiple files (login_page.dart, register_page.dart, account_page.dart, reset_password_page.dart)

+- Made all SnackBar notifications interactive with OK buttons
+- Increased duration of critical notifications to 10 seconds
+- Used theme-consistent colors for all notifications
+- Improved error message clarity with specific, actionable information

+### 4. Add Email Verification Tracking

+Location: lib/features/profile/domain/models/user_model.dart, lib/core/services/auth_service.dart

+- Added isVerified field to UserModel
+- Implemented methods to check and update verification status
+- Added verification check when signing in with email/password
+- Enhanced the email verification process with better user feedback

+## Authentication Improvements Status

+- Google Sign-In error handling has been enhanced with detailed logging
+- Emulator detection has been implemented to provide specific warnings
+- GoogleSignInButton widget has been redesigned to show loading state and handle errors
+- Email verification tracking has been added with isVerified field in UserModel
+- SnackBar notifications have been made interactive with OK buttons
+- Error messages have been improved for authentication operations
+- Logging has been added throughout the authentication process
+- The overall authentication experience has been improved with better feedback

 ## Next Steps

 1. Implement deck builder feature